AishwaryaBaluri/AnalyticsByAB/README.md

 - **Results:** Advanced Excel analysis showed that Studying, Healthy Eating, and Technology are the top trending content categories.
 Additionally, GIFs and Photos are the most engaging types of content, with 84% of reactions being positive.

-- **Explore the Complete Project**: [Top Categories Contributing to the Success of an IPO](https://github.com/AishwaryaBaluri/Projects-Portfolio/blob/main/Analyzing%20Top%205%20Categories%20for%20IPO%20Success.README.md#top-categories-contributing-to-the-success-of-an-ipo)
+ *Explore the Complete Project here* [Top Categories Contributing to the Success of an IPO](https://github.com/AishwaryaBaluri/Projects-Portfolio/blob/main/Analyzing%20Top%205%20Categories%20for%20IPO%20Success.README.md#top-categories-contributing-to-the-success-of-an-ipo)

 ## Certificates